thomasclarke1969/documentation/platform/platform-api/notification-customization.md

 # Advanced Customization

-The Layer Notification Service provides for advanced notification configuration via the following keys.
-The following table shows how Layer Notification Keys map to notification provider keys.
+The Layer Notification Service provides for advanced notification configuration via the keys in following table.
+The table also shows how Layer notification keys map to both APNS and CGM push keys.

 | Name                  | APNs Key        | GCM Key         |
 |-----------------------|-----------------|-----------------|